Last Updated on September 20, 2021 by Grow with Bovees

 The soil mix offers good drainage and includes garden coir, composted pine bark, perlite, and sand.
 These plants require little water so the drainage needs to be good for them to thrive.

-The added lime gives a balanced pH to the soil mix, giving them the correct balance of acid and alkaline in the soil.
+The added lime gives a balanced pH to the mix, giving them the correct balance of acid and alkaline in the soil.

 The soil comes in a resealable bag to keep it fresh between uses.